 - Transaction Model

 An employee has multiple transactions.
 So we can define the relationship as One To Many.
-First, we will install the Laravel project, and then we will create the two tables.
+First, we will install the Laravel project and then create the two tables.
 Also, we will develop models and controllers and then associate the models with one another.

 Step 1: Configure The Laravel.